sweetkane/bedroom_climate/README.md

 # 🌡️🌤️ Bedroom Climate Control 🌡️🌤️
 ## Introduction
-_This is my first personal project circa 2021!_
+_This is my first personal project circa 2021!
+I've left it mostly untouched since then, except for some small changes to this readme._

 The Bedroom Climate Control web app gathers the **temperature** and **humidity**
 1. outside the user's window